Apache Kafka Tiered Storage

 Limitations of Tiered storage

-As Kafka 3.6.x, the following are the limitations of Kafka’s Tiered Storage.
-For the most current list, please refer directly to the Kafka project’s pages on Tiered Storage here.
+The following are the limitations of Kafka’s Tiered Storage.
+For more information, please refer directly to the Kafka Tiered Storage Release Notes here.